Our Mission

 1) Salespeople, not psychologists, designed recruitment as a process, and the methodology most commonly used today anchors to prioritisation metrics developed over 50 years ago.

-2) Neither job seekers nor hiring teams know at a granular level what it takes to do a job well.
+2) Neither job seekers nor hiring teams know what it takes to do a job well.

 Reducing barriers to entry